Top 16 Facebook Marketing Mistakes Brands Need to Avoid

 You can publish posts from the main page to all location pages – the content will automatically trickle down to the location pages.
 Better still, these are not separate posts – the engagement metrics (reactions, comments, shares) are rolled up into the main post.
 You can also post to a specific location page only.

 In addition, if a user has their location turned on via their device (mobile, tablet or computer), the nearest location page is more likely to appear as one of the first choices in an online search, and on Facebook.

 Each location page has its own Facebook Messenger account, the hours can be controlled per page, plus you can serve ads to the various locations.

 Secondly, content that works for Facebook, doesn’t work for Instagram – and vice versa.
-Hashtags aren’t used on Facebook, and you can only click on a bio in Instagram.
+Hashtags aren’t used on Facebook, and imagery really needs to look the part on Instagram.
 Duplicating content just doesn’t work.

 We have a simple rule here.
 If you write the content, you don’t schedule it.
 Poorly written posts cheapen brand equity.
 Get them proof-read.

 Mistake 11: There Are No Tracking Pixels

 If you are going to prove the value of social to your business, you need to be able to track what your social customers actually do and, for that, you need a Facebook tracking pixel.

 We love the Facebook Pixel Helper – a Chrome plugin.
 Not only can you find out how your pixel is performing, you can see how many of your competitors have a tracking pixel too.